vchan2/vchan2.github.io/2020Calculus.md

 ### Homework

 Homework expectations: 40-60 minutes/day on average

+Homework for Monday, April 26:
+ * Finish the practice and CA#1 for 8.7 and 8.8

+Homework for Thursday, April 22:
+ * Finish the practice and CA#1 for 8.5

 Homework for Wednesday, April 21:
  * Finish the practice and CA#1 for 6.5 and 8.1